Use Case vs. User Story: Why You’d Better Know the Difference

 Bottom line upfront: Use cases and user stories work together to outline both the strategic reasoning for a piece of functionality and the tactical details of how a customer will use that functionality to complete a desired task.
 The use case sets the strategy, and the user stories create the blueprints for executing on that strategy.

-Let’s say you’re the Product Manager for a fintech startup, and your flagship product is going to be an app that helps individuals and small businesses track all their monthly expenses (from credit cards, debit cards, checking accounts, etc.) in one place.
+Here is what that looks like in practice.
+Let’s say you are the Product Manager for a fintech startup.
+Your flagship product is an app that helps individuals and small businesses track all their monthly expenses (credit cards, debit cards, checking accounts, etc.) in one place.

 After brainstorming with your team, validating the concept with people representing your ideal buyer, researching competitors — and completing all of the other key product planning steps — you identify a few high-value strategic uses for your proposed product.
-You then translate these into your first use cases.
+You then translate these into your initial business use cases.

 As you can see, these use cases are concise, high-level descriptions of how your customer will use and benefit from your product.
 They are not detailed explanations of the product’s features or layout.
 And as the Product Manager, you will be responsible for crafting these strategic use cases.